isabella232/dynamic-media-classic.en-1/help/quick-start-image-sets.md

 Start by uploading the images for your Image Sets.
 Because users can zoom on images in the Image Set Viewer, take zooming into account when you choose images.
 Make sure that the images are least 2000 pixels in the largest dimension.
 Dynamic Media Classic supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.

-Select the Upload button on the Global Navigation bar to upload files from your computer to a folder on the Scene7 Publishing System.
+Select the Upload button on the Global Navigation bar to upload files from your computer to a folder on Dynamic Media Classic.

 See [Preparing Image Set assets for upload](preparing-image-set-assets-upload.md#preparing-image-set-assets-for-upload) and [Uploading your files](uploading-files.md#uploading-your-files).